sg-dev/sg-website/content/talks/2024_Workshop_May/session02.md

 ---
-title: "2 ???"
+title: "2"
 session: true
 draft: false
 speaker: Janusz Holyst
-affiliation: Faculty of Physics, Warsaw University of Technology
+affiliation: Faculty of Physics, Warsaw University of Technology, Poland
 where:
 from: 2024-05-15T14:00:00
 to: 2024-05-15T15:45:00